 “Early childhood educators try our best to meet parent expectations.
 It does get very stressful at times.
 When parents give us words of encouragement or write us little ‘Thank You’ notes, we feel comforted.
 It really makes our day, knowing that our efforts are appreciated by the parents.” – Ms Esther Arulsundari, Principal, MY World @ Canberra

 Sometimes, juggling the many day-to day-responsibilities while managing parents’ expectations may leave early childhood educators feeling stressed and under-appreciated.
 However, appreciation and gratitude from parents can really help to make their day.
-It also motivates early childhood educators to forge stronger relationships with parents, knowing that there is mutual understanding and respect.
+It also motivates early childhood educators to forge stronger relationships with parents, knowing that there are mutual understanding and respect.
 As we all know, parental involvement is important to children’s learning and it takes a village to raise a child.

 About Early Childhood Development Agency